anirudh-hegde/golemai/README.md

 # GolemAI 🤖

 Welcome to **GolemAI**!
-This project is your personal Golang code assistant powered by Google's Generative AI tools.
-GolemAI provides functionalities to generate, format, and explain Golang code snippets based on natural language prompts.
+This project is your personal Golang code assistant powered by Google's Generative AI tools.GolemAI provides functionalities to generate, format, and explain Golang code snippets based on natural language prompts.
 Application is deployed on AWS Cloud utilizing the service of AWS Elastic Beanstalk.

 ## Demo
 https://github.com/user-attachments/assets/867f7c22-1261-4b11-abe8-ce2c28a398e7

 ## Intro
-GolemAI aims to simplify the process of working with Golang by providing an intuitive interface for generating and understanding code.
-Using Google's Generative AI, GolemAI can generate Golang code snippets, format them for better readability, and provide detailed explanations.
+GolemAI aims to simplify the process of working with Golang by providing an intuitive interface for generating and understanding code.Using Google's Generative AI, GolemAI can generate Golang code snippets, format them for better readability, and provide detailed explanations.

+## Problem
+Challenges are:
+* Developers who wanna learn Golang which might increase their learning curve.
+* Who lacks expertise in Golang.
+* Human Error.
+* Language specific challenges as Golang has paradigms that can be difficult to matter.

+## Solution
+* GolemAl bridges the gap for new developers by providing simple, understandable, and functional Go code examples that can help them quickly learn and implement Golang features.
+* GolemAl generates Go code snippets based on natural language descriptions, allowing users to quickly convert their thoughts or project needs into code.
+* GolemAl generates code that effectively handles these Go-specific constructs, helping developers overcome challenges unique to Go.
+* GolemAl can automate the generation of these common Go structures, reducing manual effort and allowing developers to focus on more complex logic.

 ## Features
 * **Golang Code Generator**: Create Golang code snippets from natural language prompts.